 Experience in the workforce also means that those involved in the process will be able to deal with unplanned changes.
 This is because they’re likely to have encountered similar or exact instances before.

 3. Use the Right Equipment

-The right equipment ranges from the right heavy-duty trucks to the belts used for fastening the cargo.
+The right equipment includes using the right heavy-duty trucks, the belts used for fastening the cargo, and heavy vehicle lifts to properly check the vehicle before the journey.
 For a service provider to have the right equipment for the job, usually means that they spared no cost when it came to getting the best tools for the job.

 4. Plan for All the Anticipated Outcomes on the Road